sritchie/strange-loop-2023/presentations/README.md

 To generate HTML:

-- In any of the `org/*.org*` foles, run `C-c C-e` to view the export menu. `v` will activate the `org-re-reveal` submenu, and `v` will generate html.
+- In `org/stl.org`, run `C-c C-e` to view the export menu. `v` will activate the `org-re-reveal` submenu, and `v` will generate html.

-I usually just generate html with `C-c C-e v v` and let the webserver from above take care of auto-reloading.
+I usually generate html with `C-c C-e v v` and let the webserver from above take care of auto-reloading.
 If you like, `C-c C-e v b` will open up your browser to the new HTML file once it's generated.

 ### Evaluating Code